Bite size Irish Heart Shamrock Cookies are the sweetest little treats you’ll have on St. Patrick’s Day.

 When is royal icing used?

 My favorite food coloring are these gel pastes.
-It comes in so many mixable colors.
+They come in so many mixable colors.
 I used leaf green and yellow to create the chartreuse color, and a little forest green for the darker hue.

 I use my standard royal icing recipe, but I also like using this Lemon Royal Icing for a little spring brightness!
 It gives a little citrus kick to the flavor.